Northern Beaches Council is responsible for over 300 bushland and wetland reserves covering around 1700ha.

 The reserve is located in Duffy's Forest and is habitat for a number of threatened flora and fauna species due to its relatively large size, good condition and connectivity to the national park.

-Angophora Reserves is located in the suburbs of Avalon and Clareville.
+Angophora Reserve is located in the suburbs of Avalon and Clareville.

 Ararat reserve contains a small bushland reserve to the south of the playing fields which also form part of the Bantry Bay Bushland Reserves.